Frequently Asked Questions

 Q: Are your plants Organic?

-Q: How soon should I plan my Plantables after they arrive?
+Q: How soon should I plant my Plantables after they arrive?

-You know how you feel after a long car journey – you need a bit of space to stretch your legs, a cold drink and a lot of fresh air – your Plantables are exactly the same.
-But before you grab that spade and start digging, we want you to give your plants some extra love for the next couple of days by allowing them to acclimatize.
-You can do this easily by placing them on a plate with some water and in dappled shade for 48 hours.
+You know how you feel after a long car journey – you need a bit of space to stretch your legs, a cold drink, and a lot of fresh air – your Plantables are exactly the same.
+But before you grab that spade and start digging, we want you to give your plants some extra love for the next few days by allowing them to acclimatize.
+You can do this easily by placing them on a plate with some water (just enough to wet their roots, they don’t like to swim!) and set in dappled shade for 48-96 hours.

-Now go ahead and dig a hole, plant them and give them water daily for the first week and as needed after that.
+Now go ahead and dig a hole, plant them, and water daily for the first week and as needed after that.
 You’ll have happy plants in no time.
 (And a happy plant means lots of tasty fruits and veggies.)

 Q: How do the plants survive transit?